-ARTICLE XII CONDITIONAL USE PERMITS & SPECIAL EXCEPTIONS
+ARTICLE XII SPECIAL EXCEPTIONS

 [Amended March 8, 2005 ATM; Amended 3-14-06 ATM; Amended 3-11-08 ATM; Amended March 16, 2017 ATM, Amended March 10.
-2020 ATM, Amended 3-8-2022 ATM, Art 3]
+2020 ATM]

-307-73 General Requirements [Amended 3-8-22 ATM]
+307-73 General Requirements

-- A. Conditional Use Permits.
-Unless otherwise specified, the Planning Board is hereby authorized to issue conditional use permits for an innovative design that would require waiver or modification of the lot and yard standards of the zoning district(s) in which the proposal is located.
-The Board may allow waiver or modification subject to the following: - 1.
-The proposal design or development is compatible with surrounding neighborhoods/area. - 2.
-Strict conformity with standards poses an unnecessary hardship to the applicant and the waiver would not be contrary to the spirit and intent of the ordinance. - Specific circumstances relative to the proposal, or condition of the land on and around which the project is proposed, indicate that the waiver or modification will properly carry out the spirit and intent of the ordinance. - 4.
-That the waivers or modifications requested are necessary to accomplish the purpose of the section. - B. Special Exceptions.
-Unless otherwise specified, the Zoning Board of Adjustment shall permit a use by special exception subject to the following conditions: - 1.
-The use requested is listed as being permitted by special exception in Table 1 or elsewhere in this Ordinance, for the district in which the use is requested; - 2.
-The proposed use is consistent with the purpose and intent of the district within which it is proposed to be located; - 3.
-The proposed use meets all other applicable requirements under this Ordinance, and - 4.
-The proposed use is compatible with the character of the surrounding neighborhood or area.
+Unless otherwise specified, the ZBA shall permit a use by special exception subject to the following conditions:

+- A. the use requested is listed as being permitted by special exception in Table 1 or elsewhere in this Ordinance, for the district in which the use is requested; - B. the proposed use is consistent with the purpose and intent of the district within which it is proposed to be located; - C. the proposed use meets all other applicable requirements under this Ordinance, and - D. the proposed use is compatible with the character of the surrounding neighborhood or area.

-307-74 Additional Requirements for Accessory Dwelling Units [Amended March 8, 2005, March 14, 2017 ATM, March 10, 2020 ATM, Amended March 8, 2022 ATM]
+307-74 Additional Requirements for Accessory Dwelling Units [Amended March 8, 2005, March 14, 2017 ATM, March 10, 2020 ATM]